 • Damage to the unit or house created by the exiting tenant.

 Outgoing tenant: must pay a $500 change of lease/tenant fee prior to the initiation of any change of lease paperwork, and must obtain the signatures of all other lessees (and co-signers) in order to be removed from the lease.
-New applicants must be approved by Owner / Agent.
-Applicants adding onto a current lease are subject to Move in Admin fee of $150, the same as any other new tenant.
+New applicants must be approved by Bellingham Leasing, Inc.

-Security Deposit: The security deposit was paid to 1305 Harris LLC by the exiting tenant, upon application approval, and will be kept in a trust account, as described in the rental contract.
-No funds will be refunded to the exiting tenant.
-When the lease expires and keys are turned in, the new tenant on the existing lease will receive whatever funds remain after carpet cleaning; cleaning and/or damage charges are assessed.
+Security Deposit: The security deposit was paid to Briarwood Joint Ventures by the exiting tenant when he/she rented the dwelling will be kept in a trust account.
+No funds will be given to the exiting tenant.
+When the lease expires and keys are turned in, the new tenant on the existing lease will receive whatever funds remain after carpet cleaning; cleaning and/or damage charges are deducted.

-It is common for the incoming tenant to give some funds in the form of security deposit reimbursement to the exiting tenant at the time of signing the lease takeover This is entirely between exiting and incoming tenants; Owner / Agent will not be involved in this aspect in any way.
+It is common for the incoming tenant to give some funds in the form of security deposit reimbursement to the exiting tenant at the time of signing the lease takeover, however, this is entirely between exiting and incoming tenants; Sycamore Corporation/Briarwood Joint Ventures will not take part in these negotiations.

 Lease and Other Documents: If taking over a lease, please ask the exiting tenant for copies of all documents.
 If these documents are not attainable, our office will provide documentation if we retain a copy.
 Please be aware that we cannot provide copies of something that was never submitted to our office.
 Before committing to a lease takeover, it is important that you read all the legal documents, and discuss any questions with the office staff.

-Opera House Apartments has a No Pet policy, unless approved in writing by Owner or Agent.
+Briarwood Terrace has a no pet policy, unless approved in writing by Owner or Agent.
 Approval of any pet is at the sole discretion of management, regardless of breed, size, temperament or age.
-Final management decisions are not open to further negotiation.
+Final management decisions are not open to further negotiation on pet approvals.
 New animals will not be added to a lease which already has animals.

 If approved, Tenant(s) must pay the following fees and deposits:

-$25.00 Pet Application Fee - (per pet), application fee will be assessed with other move in charges
+$25.00 Pet Application Fee - (per pet), application fee will be assessed with other move in charges, monthly Pet Rent - not to exceed 2% of monthly rent or a Pet Deposit, not to exceed 30% of the monthly rent.

 If your pet application is not approved, and your pet is found to be in the unit, a $500 fine will be assessed.
 Payment of this fine should not be construed as a pet fee, deposit or any other form of permission to keep said pet.

 *ESA & Service Animals: No fees or deposits are associated with the approval of your animal.
-Tenant(s) must provide a letter from a qualified doctor, printed on company letterhead, signed by someone with authority and dated within one (1) year from the date of this form, along with the vet records listed below.
+Tenant(s) must provide a letter from a qualified doctor, printed on company letterhead, signed by someone with authority and dated within one (1) year from the date of this form, along with proof of vaccination, spay/neuter and proof of registration for any dog, as is required by the City of Bellingham.

 Management@sycacorp.com